 Rethink Your Commute - Start Walking and Biking to School Today!

-International Walk or Bike to School Day is Wednesday, October 7, 2015
+Walk or Bike to School Day is Wednesday, October 5 Learn more.

 Since 2009, the City of Roseville Safe Routes to School program have been encouraging schools to promote walking and biking as an alternate mode of transportation to school.
 Safe Routes to School staff work closely with eight schools within Roseville City School District to coordinate walking and biking programs including: International Walk and Bike to School Days, Walking Wednesdays (weekly walking clubs using Scan & Notify), Bike Rodeos, Safety Assemblies, Bike Challenge Giveaway, Drop & Walk, and school safety patrol.
 Learn more about these programs.